orocos/rtt_ros_integration/rtt_actionlib/README.md

 };
 ```

 Second, the ports need to be connected to ROS topics.
-This can be done easily
+This can either be done
-with the "actionlib" service as shown below in Orocos .ops script:
+in C++ with hard-coded action topic names, or with the "actionlib" RTT service
+similarly to the following:

 ```python
 ## Imports